Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Post-Transition Quantum Threat Landscape in CC

 \section{Post-Transition Quantum Threat Landscape in \gls{CC}}

-The adoption of quantum-safe cryptography will significantly reshape the threat landscape across all layers of \gls{CC}, spanning infrastructure, platforms, and software services.
-While post-quantum algorithms address direct cryptographic vulnerabilities, their deployment introduces new integration risks, performance trade-offs, and residual attack vectors across interdependent cloud layers.
-This section examines evolving cyber risks during the \emph{post-transition phase}, where \gls{PQC} mechanisms are operational but not yet fully mature or uniformly deployed.
-We assess how implementation flaws, hybrid-mode inconsistencies, and supply chain dependencies may compromise the intended security guarantees.
-Each subsection analyzes layer-specific concerns and highlights areas that require proactive hardening and continuous adaptation.
+The adoption of quantum-safe cryptography will significantly reshape the threat landscape across all layers of \gls{CC} as illustrated in Figure~\ref{fig:stack}.
+While \gls{PQC} and other quantum-secure algorithms address direct cryptographic vulnerabilities, their deployment introduces new integration risks, performance trade-offs, and residual attack vectors across interdependent cloud layers.
+This section examines evolving cyber risks during the post-transition phase, where \gls{PQC} mechanisms are operational but not yet fully mature or uniformly deployed.
+We assess how implementation flaws, hybrid-mode inconsistencies, and supply chain dependencies may compromise intended security guarantees.
+Each subsection analyzes layer-specific concerns and highlights areas requiring proactive hardening and continuous adaptation.